 The Jays have seen the total go OVER at a rate of 7-3-1 in their last 11 road games.

 GAME: (957) MILWAUKEE BREWERS vs (958) ST. LOUIS CARDINALS

 PICKS: (958) ST. LOUIS CARDINALS

-REASON FOR PICK: This is a 1* Free Play on Kansas State.
+REASON FOR PICK: This is a 1* Free Play on the St. Louis Cardinals.

 The Cardinals are worth the price of admission as they send their best to the hill.
 The visiting Brewers go with Wily Peralta (12-6, 3.56 ERA); Peralta has won three-straight, but note that hes a pedestrian 3-3 with a 4.98 ERA in six games started lifetime against St. Louis.
 The Cardinals will feel pretty confident sending out their ace in Adam Wainwright (13-5, 1.92 ERA); Wainwright held the Cubs to zero runs in seven innings to earn a win in his last outing.
 The big right-hander is 10-6 with a 2.19 ERA and strong 0.89 WHIP in 27 games started life time versus the Brewers and earned a victory going seven strong in his last meeting with them this season.
 In fact, he was 3-0 with a 2.37 ERA in the previous four matchups and has 28 strikeouts with no walks over 30 1/3 innings.
 Note that St. Louis is a strong 13-8 versus the Brewers at Busch Stadium the last three seasons and holds a 28-15 advantage overall.
 Jhonny Peralta is batting .400 with four homers in 14 career matchups with Milwaukee and has three of those longballs this season.
 Hes 2 for 6 against Wily Peralta.
 Consider the Cardinals and Wainwright.